sandywid/group03/README.md

 git clone https://github.com/sandywid/group03
 ```

-Note that you should probably for the repo and clone your own repo.
+Note that you should probably fork the repo and clone your own repo.

 ### Run python unit tests